crazyoptimist/dotfiles/README.md

 ## .bashrc
 light.bashrc - minimalist's bash prompt, classic
-normal.bashrc - I'm addicted to starship which is built with rust
+normal.bashrc - starship is written in rust and is worth to be addicted

 ## .vimrc
-just vimrc for engineer
+minimalist's vimrc for engineers

 ## LICENSE
 **MIT**